4 Best DIY paper mache clay recipes for home decor & kids crafts! Easy to make with pulp, flour paste, or glue, some without joint compound.

 If you are using toilet paper, just soak it in water for an hour and tear the paper into tiny pieces of pulp.

 Other types of paper or egg carton will need a little more work.
-First tear them into small pieces and put the piece in a bowl.
+First tear them into small pieces or cut them into paper strips and put the piece in a bowl.
 Fill the bowl with water until all the paper pieces are completely submerged in the water.

-Let everything soak for at least an hour.
+Let paper strips and / or egg carton pieces soak for at least an hour.
 Use an immersion hand blender or a regular blender (mush faster) and blend the paper into pulp.
 You may need to add extra water to make it easier to blend, because the pulp can thicken a lot as it blends.

 Next scoop the paper pulp into a piece of thin fabric such as cheesecloth.